multani/gcp-changelog/content/looker/index.md

 ### Feature

-The new [content certification](https://docs.cloud.google.com/looker/docs/content-certification) feature, when enabled, lets trusted users certify Looker dashboards, Looks, and self-service Explores to indicate that the content has gone through a manual review and is certified as reliable and trustworthy.
-This lets other users identify reliable content and confidently use that data for decision-making.
+The [content certification](https://docs.cloud.google.com/looker/docs/content-certification) feature, when enabled, lets trusted users certify Looker dashboards and Looks to indicate that the content has gone through a manual review and is certified as reliable and trustworthy.
+This lets other users identify reliable content and confidently use that data for decision-making. **Note:** This item was updated on November 20, 2025.

 ---
 ## 2025-11-12